The fact is, everything that occupies your mind or your vision can contribute to distraction behind the wheel.

 3 Source: Ergonomics in Design: The Quarterly of Human Factors Applications, October 2011

-Chris is a Risk Control VP specializing in vehicle safety, telematics and customer training.
+Chris is a member of our Risk Control team specializing in vehicle safety, telematics and customer training.

 See if being a safe driver could save you money on auto insurance with Travelers.Get a quote now >